113-GittiGidiyor-Java-Spring-Bootcamp/fifth-homework-yetanrikulu/README.md

 * Whole Instructors, Courses and Students can be listed.
 * Instructors, Courses and Students can be deleted by using id or object information.
 * Instructors, Courses and Students can be updated using object information.
+* Salary of Instructors can be updated by id.
 * Exceptions can be listed.
 * Date Format should be YYYY-MM-DD.
 ---